rafaqz/UnitfulMoles.jl/ReadMe.md

 ## Conventional mol units

-Units are available as `u"molXXX"` for most of the elements of the periodic table (just replace `XXX` with the element's symbol).
+Units are available as `u"molXX"` for most of the elements of the periodic table (just replace `XX` with the element's symbol).

 ```julia
 julia> using UnitfulMoles